 RA Application Process

 The selection process is a three-part process, consisting of a written application (including essay questions, a resume and a recommendation form), a group interview and an individual interview.
+No late materials (application forms, resumes, or recommendations) will be accepted.
 Only applicants who have submitted a completed written application and meet all eligibility requirements will be invited to interview.

 - Friday, January 17, 2014 at 12:00 noon for RAs in Focused Areas